brant654/comp3715/README.md

 Social Media design project

 In order to install the required npm modules for the server type npm install while in the same directory as the server and package.json file.
-If this does not install all the required modules the commands to install them serperatley are, npm install express npm install body-parser npm install geolocation npm install express-json
+If this does not install all the required modules the commands to install them serperatley are:

+npm install express

+npm install body-parser

+npm install geolocation

+npm install express-json